wenzhixin/bootstrap-table/site/docs/extensions/multiple-sort.md

 - **Default:** `true`

-### multiSortStrictSearch
+### multiSortStrictSort

 - **type:** `Boolean`

 - **Detail:**

-   Set true to enable strict search.
-This means that strings will be compared using toLowerCase.
+   Set true to enable strict sorting.
+This means that strings will be compared and ordered using toLowerCase.

 - **Default:** `false`